JuliaLang/julia/README.md

     source /path/to/mkl/bin/mklvars.sh intel64 ilp64
     export MKL_INTERFACE_LAYER=ILP64

 Julia can be built with the Intel compilers and MKL using the following flags.
-It is highly recommended that Intel compilers be used to build julia if using MKL.

     USEICC = 1
     USEIFC = 1